 At the beginning of our tour we were told that we would not be able to visit the Large Festival Hall (Grosses Festspielhaus) because it was being used for a rehearsal, presumably for the opera Die Liebe der Danae by Richard Strauss.
 But by the time we got there it turned out that the rehearsal was over, so we could go in after all.

 This is the newest and (as the name implies) largest of the three performance halls.
 It was built on the site of the old cavalry horse-stables from 1956 to 1960.
 The hall seats 2,179 spectators, which makes it one of the largest opera houses in Europe, slightly larger than the Nationaltheater in Munich, the home of the Bavarian State Opera.
-The only larger opera houses in Europe are the Festival House in Baden-Baden, Germany, with 2,500 seats (where I have never been, because of their prices) and the Opéra Bastille in Paris with 2,703 seats.
+The only larger opera houses in Europe are the Festival House in Baden-Baden, Germany, with 2,500 seats, and the Opéra Bastille in Paris with 2,703 seats.
 (North American opera houses tend to be larger, which is not always a blessing.)

 Speaking of Die Liebe der Danae, this is an opera that I have only seen in a concert performance in Frankfurt, but never in a staged performance.
 The music is great, but the opera is reputedly impossible to stage, so I’d be interested in seeing how they did it.
 (Also one of the singers was Wolfgang Ablinger-Sperrhacke, whom I haven’t seen for about twenty years, since he was last in Frankfurt.)